 - 1. Weather Head

 - 2. Attachment Hardware

 - 3. Riser

 - 4. Meter Can

+- 5. Ground Wire

 - 1. Service Line

 - 2. Meter

 You must repair damage to your home's electric system before Lakeland Electric can restore your power.
 If you feel your home may be unsafe to carry power, call a licensed electrician.
-We're not permitted to repair damage to other electrical wiring, the weather head, or your piping.
+We're not permitted to repair damage to other electrical wiring, the weather head, or your riser.